How Much Caffeine Is in Decaf Coffee? What You Should Know

 If measuring by volume using a coffee bean scoop, the light roast beans are smaller and denser, resulting in more beans per scoop.
 Conversely, a scoop of the dark roast beans, which are larger, will result in fewer beans per scoop.
 Because caffeine levels remain the same despite roasting time, the scoop with more beans (the light beans) will have more caffeine.

-On the other hand, if you’re measuring coffee beans by weight using a scale, the dark roast beans will provide the more caffeinated brew.
-As we discussed, the dark roast beans weigh less, therefore it takes more dark roast beans than light roast to reach the desired weight.
+On the other hand, if you’re measuring coffee beans by weight using a scale, the dark roast beans will provide a more caffeinated brew.
+As we discussed, the dark roast beans weigh less; therefore, it takes more dark roast beans than light roast to reach the desired weight.

 How to Choose the Best Decaf Coffee